How long does it take to get a tax refund?

 Do you have a plan for your tax refund this year?
 Getting a tax refund can be an excellent opportunity to help you get ahead on a financial goal.
 Let’s talk about a few things you could do with your tax return that would improve your financial situation.

-- Build an emergency fund: An emergency fund is there to help you cover unforeseen expenses or to navigate a loss of income.
+• Build an emergency fund: An emergency fund can help you cover unforeseen expenses or to navigate a loss of income.
 If you don’t already have an emergency fund in place — experts generally recommend having at least three to six months' worth of living expenses saved — your tax return could help you make progress toward that goal.

 Read More: How much should I save for retirement?

-- Indulge a little: Yes, a cash injection like a tax return can be an excellent opportunity to make progress toward a financial goal.
+• Live a little: A cash injection like a tax return can be an excellent opportunity to make progress toward a financial goal.
 But it’s easy to get discouraged and give up on your goals if you’re not having any fun.
-Set aside a portion of your tax refund for something purely fun and unnecessary.
+Set aside a portion of your tax refund for something that brings you joy.

 Read More: How to spend your tax refund